 The BBC's remit as a public service broadcaster is defined in the BBC Charter and Agreement.
-It is the responsibility of the BBC Trust (the sovereign body within the BBC) to ensure that the organisation delivers against this remit by setting key objectives, approving strategy and policy, and monitoring and assessing performance.
-The Trustees also safeguard the BBC's independence and ensure the Corporation is accountable to its audiences and to Parliament.
+It is the responsibility of the Ofcom (the BBC's independent regulator) to ensure that the organisation delivers against this remit by setting key objectives, approving strategy and policy, and monitoring and assessing performance.
+Ofcom also safeguard the BBC's independence and ensure the Corporation is accountable to its audiences and to Parliament.